Mayurji/mayurji.github.io/_posts/2020-12-05-iterators_generators.md

 ### Iterators

-In python, *for* loop requries an object we are looping through to support iterator function, python provides a built-in function *__iter__* to convert lists, set, dictionary, tuples into an iterator such that we can iterate over keys or items in that object.
-While building an iterator like list iterator, a number of functions are built like *__iter__*, *__next__*, keeping track of the states and raising exception *StopIteration* when no values are present to iterate over.
+In python, *for* loop requires an object we are looping through to support iterator function, python provides a built-in function *__iter__* to convert lists, set, dictionary, tuples into an iterator such that we can iterate over keys or items in that object.
+While building an iterator-like list iterator, a number of functions are built like *__iter__*, *__next__*, keeping track of the states and raising exception *StopIteration* when no values are present to iterate over.

 ### Dismantling For loops